cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/README.md

 - `Ungrant` - Revoke privileges granted to your clan, or to a specific player.
 - `Forbid` - Overrule clan privileges for a specific player.

+Player privileges only apply while you're in the same clan.
+But they can be set in advance.

+This is all done via chat commands...

 ### Examples

 - You fully trust Bobby.
-  - Grant Bobby the `all` privilege.
+  - `.castlePrivs grant player Bobby "all"`
-- You want to let all clan members use the small teleporters.
+- Let clan members use the small teleporters.
-  - Grant your clan the `tp.allSmall` privilege.
+  - `.castlePrivs grant clan "tp.allSmall"`
-- You want to let your clan members waygate out, but not in.
+- Let clan members waygate out, but not in.
-  - Ungrant your clan the `tp.waygateIn` privilege.
+  - `.castlePrivs ungrant clan "tp.waygateIn"`
-- Timmy keeps putting lame servants in your coffins.
-  - Forbid Timmy the `servants.convert` privilege.
-  - Other clan members will still be able to convert servants.
+- Put some servant-locked doors at the entrance for clan members to also use.
-- Suzy wants to milk the prisoners.
-  - Grant Suzy the `prisoners.extractBlood` and `prisoners.feedSafeFood` privileges.
+  - `.castlePrivs grant clan "doors.battlement"`
-  - Suzy will not be able to feed them gruel or corrupted fish.
+  - Clan members will now be able to use all "Battlement Gate" doors.
+Even with servant locks.
-- Billy is a total sleazebag but you have a common enemy.
+- Billy is a known scoundrel, but you want to team up for a bit of mayhem.
+  - `.castlePrivs forbid player Billy "all"`
-  - Forbid Billy the `all` privilege and join his clan.
+  - Join his clan.
   - Billy will have no privileges in your castle, despite being a clan member.
+- Suzy wants to use the prison.
+  - `.castlePrivs grant player Suzy "prison.extractBlood prison.feedSafeFood"`.
+  - Suzy will not be able to feed prisoners gruel or corrupted fish.

+### Color-coded doors example
 - Johnny's favorite color is yellow and you made a special room just for him.
-  - Block off his room with the yellow-colored door from the Oakveil DLC.
+  - Block off his room with the door from the Oakveil DLC.
   - Put a servant lock on his door.
-  - Grant Johnny the `doors.noctOpYellow` privilege.
+  - Grant Johnny the `doors.dyedYellow` privilege.
+  - Dye the door yellow.
+  - Now, only you and Johnny will have access to this room!

+#### How to dye doors
+- Can only be done with the Oakveil DLC door.
+- Can be done when placing the door using the color swatch.
+- Can also be done after placing the door:
+  1. Open the build menu
+  2. Mouse over the placed door and hold `Ctrl`
+  3. Choose the desired color from the color wheel.